lilpolymath/DSCUI-MiniBootcamp/Readme.md

 ### Notes

-- In case of any problems, kindly reach out to the admin of DSU-UI's WhatsApp group page.
+- In case of any problem, kindly reach out to the admin of DSU-UI's WhatsApp group page.

 ### External Resources